Mind Doodle Visual Sitemaps & Tasks

 Alternatively, whilst viewing all pages, you could update a parent page by clicking ‘Quick edit’ and then using the drop-down list that says ‘Parent’.
 You need to repeat this for each individual page.

-Using Mind Doodle’s sitemap, there’s a faster and more visual way to interact with your pages.
+Using Visual Sitemaps for WordPress, there’s a faster and more visual way to interact with your pages.
 Open your sitemap to clearly see the structure of your site.

 Move a child page to another parent page by dragging and dropping.
 Click on the page you’d like to move, hold down your mouse and “drag” it across the screen.
 Place it on top of the page that should be its parent and “drop” by taking your finger off the mouse.
 It’s as simple as that.